 Superwise’s KPI and incidents integration streamlines results of our out-of-the-box model KPIs, including drift, activity, incidents, and any custom KPI you configure, directly into New Relic.
 You’ll get an immediate overview of which models are misbehaving that can be tailored to any use case, logic, segmentation, threshold, and sensitivity.

 In order to receive data from Superwise into New Relic, you’ll need to do the following:

-Login into your New Relic account: Log into one.newrelic.com and click on Explorer.
-On the upper hand corner, on the main navigation menu, click on + Add more data.
+- Login into your New Relic account: Go to one.newrelic.com > + Add more data.

 - Once you select an Account ID, you'll see the New Relic Integration screen.
 Under Model Metrics Data, click Create a key.
 This generates a New Relic license key.

 - In addition, optionally, you can copy the auth token under Incident Insights.
 Keep the New Relic page open for future steps.